fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 ![build badge](https://github.com/fzi-forschungszentrum-informatik/cartesian_controllers/actions/workflows/industrial_ci_iron_action.yml/badge.svg)
 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

----

-This is the **ROS2** version of the `cartesian_controllers`.
-Checkout each controller's updated README.md with detailed explanations.
-Any issue, PR, or feedback on *your* special robot and use case is highly appreciated :)

----

 # Cartesian Controllers
 This package provides a set of Cartesian `motion`, `force` and `compliance controllers` for the `ros2_control` framework.
 The controllers are meant for `joint position` and `joint velocity` interfaces on the manipulators.